A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Convergence proofs

-The condition of absolute integrability of the integrand to use Fubini--Tonelli can be verified by using the Cauchy--Schwarz inequality, uniform bounds on $f_0$ and $f_1$, and Lipschitz property of $p$.
-In the next step we use the uniform bound on $f_0$ from assumption \eqref{assumption: coefficient bound and lipschitz} and the bound in \eqref{lemma eq: Malliavin bound} from Lemma~\ref{lemma: new Malliavin gradient lemma}.
+The condition of absolute integrability of the integrand to use Fubini--Tonelli can be verified by using the Cauchy--Schwarz inequality, bound on $f_0$, and Lipschitz property of $p$.
+In the next step we use the bound $C_{f_0}$.
 Hence, we obtain

 By a uniform bound and substitution in the time variable we get

 Recalling the Lipschitz continuity in time \eqref{eq: lipschitz in time} we obtain

 Inserting this in \eqref{proof eq: post semigroup bound} we get